SimpleRNN

 )

-Fully-connected RNN where the output is to be fed back to input.
+Fully-connected RNN where the output is to be fed back as the new input.

 Arguments